 Once you have your priorities straight, it’s just a matter of fitting them all together with short inter-island flights or even boats.
 You can hop an hour-long ferry from Maui to Lanai and vice versa, for example, or another to Molokai to get truly off the radar.
 Lanai is separated by the two islands by a wide channel, affording jaw-dropping views packed with fast-moving azure water and jagged mountains and cliffs nine miles in the distance.

-One idyllic itinerary might begin like this: Land in Honolulu and head west—away from overrun Waikiki—to the Four Seasons Resort Oahu at Ko Olina (new last year) where the sunset views are flawless and the adults-only pool and cabanas perfect for lazing a day away.
+One idyllic itinerary might begin like this: land in Honolulu and head west—away from overrun Waikiki—to the Four Seasons Resort Oahu at Ko Olina (new last year) where the sunset views are flawless and the adults-only pool and cabanas are perfect for lazing a day away.
 Book a heavenly couples’ treatment (you can’t go wrong with a lomilomi massage preceded by a local passion fruit and Maui sugar cane scrub) in one of the Muliwai Healing Hales where, with one wall open to nature, you'll truly be living the Hawaiian dream.

 But it’s not only hiking.
 Exploratory types can seek out black- and even green-sand beaches, which must be one of the world’s rarest sand colors.
 Base yourselves in Kona, where the beer and coffee are world-class, at a rental house on the beach, or at the Four Seasons Hualalai, adjacent to Kekaha Kai State Park.
 There are also local wineries as well as biking, golfing, and sunrise summits to make.